People's Armed Police: Internal security forces

 The major part of the PAP is the nèiwèi bùduì (内卫部队); translations include "internal security forces", "internal security troops", and "internal guards corps".
 Internal security forces are divided into provincial-level formations with geographical areas of responsibility.
 They are subordinated to PAP headquarters; the 2017-2018 reforms removed control of PAP units from local government.
 Internal security forces are focused on domestic security missions, maintaining stability in western China, guarding government compounds, disaster relief, and responding to major anti-government unrest.

-The zǒngduì (总队) is the provincial formation.
+The public security zǒngduì (总队) is the provincial formation.
 They are called "corps" by the PAP; Western analysts have used "contingent", "general corps", and "detachment".
 Most are corps deputy leader grade formations.
 The exceptions are the Beijing and Xinjiang corps which are corps leader grade; their subordinate entities, except for the logistics and equipment bureaus, are one grade higher than in the other corps.
 Hong Kong and Macau do not have corps.
 Corps have mobile detachments and duty detachments (执勤支队 (zhíqín zhīduì)).

 Duty detachments protect government compounds and perform routine duties; they may exist because the CCP lacks confidence in the ability of local public security forces to handle "mass incidents".

-Mobile detachments (机动支队 (jīdòng zhīduì)) are rapid reaction units roughly corresponding to PLAGF regiments.
+Mobile police detachments (机动支队 (jīdòng zhīduì)) are rapid reaction units roughly corresponding to PLAGF regiments or brigades.
 Some were existing corps mobile units before the reforms.
 Most were transferred from the disbanded mobile divisions.
 Most corps have one.
 In general, western provinces with large non-Han population have more than those in China's interior.

 Corps are further subdivided at lower administrative levels.
-Regimental-level detachments (支队 (zhīduì)) are found in provinces, prefectures, and specifically designated cities.
+Regimental or brigade-level police detachments (支队 (zhīduì)) are found in provinces, prefectures, and specifically designated cities.
 Battalions (大队 (dadui)) are located in districts of the important cities and counties.
 Companies (中队 (zhōngduì)) are found in counties.
 All corps have subordinate elementary command colleges.